UBC Bookstore's purpose

 In addition, we provide office supplies for UBC departments through EWAY online.
 Services such as special orders, custom gifts and clothing and office furniture are also available.

-Additional services unique to the Vancouver/Point Grey community include the UBC Carding office, U-Pass, UBC's official IT help desk and an IT charging station, passport photos, plaza rentals, a relax lounge and a coffee shop.
+Additional services unique to the Vancouver/Point Grey community include the UBC Carding office, U-Pass, UBC's official IT help desk and an IT charging station, passport photos, plaza rentals and a coffee shop.